Tips To Make Your Theme Park Visits Fun For Everyone

 We have been numerous times to Six Flags Over Georgia and a few trips to Six Flags New England.
 While Six Flags is still in the new phase of accommodating such guests (new compared to some others) they are doing a good job.

 For guests who can not wait in lines, they offer the Attraction Access Pass (AAP).
 This is not a front of the line pass so please take note.
 You will wait the same amount of time as other guests but they don’t have to wait in the regular ride queue.
-Guests will be assigned a time based on current wait time to come back to ride.
+Guests will be assigned a time based on the current wait time to come back to ride.
 At that time, the person with the pass and up to 3 guests will enter through the exit or fast pass line to ride.

 We tested the AAP a few times and the Georgia location is needed some work.
 Online it says you will be assigned a return time from the ride entrance but we never see an employee at the entrance to give us one.
-I have to go through the exit without my son and go to the front where everyone boards to get a time from someone there.
+I have to go through the exit without my son and go to the front where everyone boards to get a return time from someone there.
 And 70% of the time they are confused.
 But it works that my son doesn’t expect to get right on and we return with no issues.

 Another difference is the all Six Flags part require a Doctors Note.
 But DO NOT put the diagnoses on it.
 Here is what you need: